-The three most common weed grasses you will come across in any UK lawn are Poa Annua also known as Annual Meadow Grass, Couch Grass nicknamed Yorkshire Fog and Rough Stalked Meadow Grass.
-Treatments for removal of these are fairly similar and are covered in our ‘Control’ section.
+The four most common types of weed grass you will come across in any UK lawn are Poa Annua (also known as Annual Meadow Grass), Couch Grass, Yorkshire Fog and Rough Stalked Meadow Grass.
+Treatments for removal of these are fairly similar and are covered in our ‘Control’ section below.

 General unsightliness isn’t the only downside to the presence of weed grasses in your lawn.
-Lawn mixes such as our own are often designed with different needs in mind, like drought resistance, wear and tear resistance, longevity etc. With weed grasses present this can disrupt the balance in your lawn and leave areas more susceptible to the above problems.
+Lawn mixes such as our own are often designed with different needs in mind.
+We have seeds that are drought-resistant, wear and tear-resistant, and some with better durability.
+The presence of weed grasses can disrupt the balance in your lawn and leave areas more susceptible to the above problems.

-The actual spread of weed grasses is the biggest issue as their roots can become entangled in shrubs and fruit bushes, making them difficult to remove and allowing them to hop from garden to garden without much difficulty.
+The actual spread of weed grasses is the biggest issue, as their roots can become entangled in shrubs and bushes.
+This makes them difficult to remove and allows them to hop from garden to garden without much difficulty.

-As with most lawn related problems, preventing it is much easier than trying to remove it.
-A healthy lawn is a great barrier to weed grasses as thick, well established grass roots can help prevent their spread.
-Maintaining a healthy lawn with regular practices such as scarifying, aerating and most importantly, feeding can really improve grass root strength and help the lawn fight off all types of weeds, not just unwanted grasses.
+As with most lawn-related problems, preventing it is much easier than trying to remove it.
+A healthy lawn is a great barrier to weed grasses as thick, well-established grassroots can help prevent their spread.
+Maintaining a healthy lawn with regular practices such as scarifying, aerating and most importantly, feeding can really improve grass root strength.
+This can also help the lawn fight off all types of weeds, not just unwanted grasses.

-The main thing to remember with any weed grass is that it’s important to identify, prevent and control infestations as quickly and effectively as possible to stop it becoming a more prominent addition to your garden.
+The main thing to remember with any weed grass is that it’s important to identify, prevent, and control infestations as quickly and effectively as possible to stop them from becoming a more prominent addition to your garden.

 If weed grasses have overtaken your lawn, it is better to consider removing the turf entirely and starting from scratch.